Perimeter Institute for Theoretical Physics

 Perimeter Institute for Theoretical Physics (PI, Perimeter, PITP) is an independent research centre in foundational theoretical physics located in Waterloo, Ontario, Canada.
 It was founded in 1999.
 The institute's founding and major benefactor is Canadian entrepreneur and philanthropist Mike Lazaridis.

 The original building, designed by Saucier + Perrotte, opened in 2004 and was awarded a Governor General's Medal for Architecture in 2006.
 The Stephen Hawking Centre, designed by Teeple Architects, was opened in 2011 and was LEED Silver certified in 2015.

 In addition to research, Perimeter also provides scientific training and educational outreach activities to the general public.
 This is done in part through Perimeter's Educational Outreach team.

 History

+In 1999, Howard Burton—who had a PhD in theoretical physics from the University of Waterloo—emailed Mike Lazaridis along with 20 CEOs in an attempt to leave his Wall Street job.
+Lazaridis then pitched the idea of the Perimeter Institute to Burton as he wanted to use his BlackBerry wealth for a philanthropic endeavour.
 Lazaridis' initial donation of $100 million was announced on October 23, 2000, believed to be the biggest private donation in Canadian history to that point.
-A subsequent personal donation of $50 million was made on June 4, 2008.

-Research operations began in 2001.
-Along with its research activities, Perimeter Institute operates an international outreach program.
-It hosts the International Summer School for Young Physicists every summer, which is a physics camp for high school students.
+Jim Balsille and Doug Fregin each donated $10 million.
+The city of Waterloo offered four sites of land for free; Lazaridis chose the former site of the Waterloo Memorial Arena (near Uptown Waterloo).

+Research operations began in 2001, in a temporary site in a nearby post office.
+Burton became the Institute's founding director.
+The permanent building's construction finished in 2004.
 The Ontario budget, announced in March 2006, included a commitment to provide $50 million in funding to PI from the Ministry of Research and Innovation.